 Margaret Parish, PhD, Director of Patient Care talks about psychoanalytic psychotherapy at Austen Riggs.
 Patients and therapists meet four times a week working together to understand the meanings of symptoms and the sources of pain in the context of the patient’s life.

-Eric M. Plakun, MD, Associate Medical Director and Director of Biopsychosocial Advocacy talks about the evidence for psychoanalytic treatment.
+Eric M. Plakun, MD, Medical Director/CEO talks about the evidence for psychoanalytic treatment.

 In this video Director of the Erikson Institute for Education and Research Jane G. Tillman, PhD, ABPP, talks about how psychoanalytic treatment has changed over the years.